tsariman/tuber-server/src/routes/listings/INTEGRATION_TEST.listing.by.id.ep.md

 - The aggregation pipeline is optimized to minimize database queries
 - Only active listings and bookmarks are returned
-- Sensitive fields (restrict, rules, reports) are excluded from responses
+- Sensitive fields (restrictions, rules, reports) are excluded from responses
 - ObjectId validation prevents unnecessary database queries for invalid IDs
 - The lookup operation uses indexes on _id fields for optimal performance